postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api.md

     url: "/docs/designing-and-developing-your-api/managing-apis/"
 ---

-In the Postman API Builder, you can develop your API version by linking it to documentation, environments, and mock servers.
+In the Postman API Builder, you can develop your API by linking it to documentation, environments, and mock servers.

 > When you add documentation, test suites, mocks, monitors, and environments, only the elements in the current workspace will be listed in the selection dropdown list.
 If an element is already linked to an API, it will not be listed.